 Businesses with fewer than 500 employees (including sole proprietors, independent contractors and anyone otherwise self-employed) can apply for “paycheck protection” loans to meet payroll and cover certain other expenses like rent and utilities.

 If employers maintain their payroll, borrowers can apply for loan forgiveness (PDF).
-This provision is retroactive to February 15, 2020, to help bring workers who may have already been laid off back onto payrolls.

 The new loans are available through private financial institutions (i.e., banks, credit unions) that participate in the U.S. Small Business Administration’s (SBA’s) lending network.